Greenwood

 Carriage Saved

-A Better Photo of Leflore’s
+A Better Photo of

-Carriage – now located at French
+Leflore’s Carriage – now located at

-Camp, MS
+French Camp, MS

-Malmaison items on Display at the Cottonlandia
+Malmaison items on Display at the Cottonlandia Museum at

-Museum at Greenwood, Mississippi.
+Greenwood, Mississippi.

-The Malmaison Room
+The Malmaison

-State Senator.
-Malmaison, his home which burned in 1942,was built about 20
+and a Mississippi State Senator.
+Malmaison, his home

-miles from Greenwood in Carroll County, where fear of malaria and
+County, where fear of

-priceless silk damask.
+upholstered in priceless silk damask.

 Louis LEFLEUR